vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

-- [Vincent Emonet](https://vemonet.github.io/) on ""The [Knowledge Collaboratory](https://collaboratory.semanticscience.org/annotate) – When [Nanodash](https://nanodash.knowledgepixels.com/) Is Not Enough"
+- [Vincent Emonet](https://vemonet.github.io/) on "The [Knowledge Collaboratory](https://collaboratory.semanticscience.org/annotate) – When [Nanodash](https://nanodash.knowledgepixels.com/) Is Not Enough"
 - [Tobias Kuhn](https://tkuhn.org) on "New Features of Nanopublications: Types and Labels"